Neil Hodgson: AMA Superbike Championship (2005–2009)

 Ducati pulled out of the AMA Superbike Championship for at least the 2007 season, and Hodgson failed to obtain another ride as the 2007 Superbike World Championship opened.
 Hodgson was linked to joining Yamaha France from round 3 onwards, and to a temporary ride for Suzuki in WSBK.
-On 11 April he was confirmed as a test and development rider for Ducati, replacing the injured Shinichi Ito.
+On 11 April, he was confirmed as a test and development rider for Ducati, replacing the injured Shinichi Ito.
 Rizla Suzuki gave Neil a test on the team's Suzuki GSX-R1000 for tests of the bike taking place at Cadwell Park, but despite speculation he was not intended to replace Chris Walker.

-He returned to the AMA Superbike Championship for one round at Mazda Raceway Laguna Seca on a Corona Honda, partnering James Ellison, finishing fifth.
-At the Sachsenring MotoGP round he was revealed to have rejected a chance to stand in for Toni Elías on a Gresini Honda at this race, as he thought that it would impact his chances of landing a full-time Superbike ride, probably with Ten Kate Honda after an earlier speculated deal to ride for Fogarty Racing on an MV Agusta dissipated.
+Hodgson returned to the AMA Superbike Championship for one round at Mazda Raceway Laguna Seca on a Corona Honda, partnering James Ellison, finishing fifth.
+At the Sachsenring MotoGP round, he was revealed to have rejected a chance to stand in for Toni Elías on a Gresini Honda at this race, as he thought that it would impact his chances of landing a full-time Superbike ride, probably with Ten Kate Honda after an earlier speculated deal to ride for Fogarty Racing on an MV Agusta dissipated.
 On 5 September 2007, Honda America announced that Hodgson would race for them in the 2008 AMA Superbike season, riding the new Fireblade.

-In 2008, Hodgson came 6th in the AMA Superbike Championship, picking up 2 3rd-place finishes at Miller Motorsports Park.
-These were his best results of the season, towards the end of the season Hodgson became more inconsistent collecting low scores in 1 race of every round from 8–10.
+In 2008, Hodgson came sixth in the AMA Superbike Championship, picking up two third-place finishes at Miller Motorsports Park.
+These were his best results of the season, towards the end of the season Hodgson became more inconsistent collecting low scores in one race of every round from 8–10.
 Hodgson signed a contract to keep him with the Corona Honda team for the 2009 season.

 In 2009, Hodgson started the season off strongly with a second-place finish at the Daytona circuit.
-Hodgson then had an accident in training on a motocross bike, causing him to suffer a collapsed lung and a dislocated shoulder causing him to miss the next 3 rounds.
+Hodgson then had an accident in training on a motocross bike, causing him to suffer a collapsed lung and a dislocated shoulder causing him to miss the next three rounds.
 Hodgson would eventually finish 11th on 167 points.